NameTakenBonk/SuphisDataStoreModule/README.md

 # SuphisDataStoreModule **BETA**

-Before I start, this is not mine but Suphi#3388 module, I got permission to put this upin github.
+Before I start, this is not mine but Suphi#3388 module, I got permission to put this up in github.
 Here is the discord: https://discord.gg/B3zmjPVBce

 # Features